 - have graduated with a high school diploma or equivalent

-What Students Get
+What Students Get from CTE

 Students who complete career and technical education programs are better prepared to make informed college and career decisions thanks to the real-world experiences they have in high school.